 FEATURES: Air tires, hand brake, adjustable height handlebar

 FULL REVIEW: Pello Ripple

 A versatile little workhorse with best-in-class components, the Ripple comes complete with wide air tires, a Cane Creek headset, a caliper hand brake, and an extended seat post.
-Its unique design is centered around rotating handlebars that allow you to dial in the perfect fit as your child grows.
+Its unique design is centered around rotating handlebars that allow you to dial in the perfect fit as your toddler grows.

 - Rotating handlebars for a better fit as kids grow